 The first step to overcoming insomnia is laying the foundation for a good night’s sleep.
 Read my article: 10 Ways to Improve Your Sleep Right Now.
 These tips make it easier to fall asleep and stay asleep.
 For many people, it resolves the insomnia and there’s no need for further troubleshooting.
 However, if you’ve mastered those 10 steps and are still struggling, this post is for you.
 Below, I share the most common obstacles to healthy sleep and what we can do about it.

 Anxiety is another modern health epidemic.
 31% of people in the United States suffer from a diagnosable anxiety disorder at some point in their life, and that doesn’t even take into account the milder anxiety that comes from normal life stressors.
+For people with autoimmune disease, the rates are even higher.
+Chronic illness is anxiety-producing in itself, but inflammation can also impact the brain.
 Insomnia is such a common side effect of anxiety that it’s actually part of the criteria for diagnosis.
 So, if anxiety is keeping you awake at night, you’re not alone.
-What can you do about it?
-Here are 5 tips:
+Here are 5 things that can help:

 - Deep Breathing: This is one of the fastest ways to tap the relaxation response.
 There are many techniques you can try, and I share my favorites in this article: Breathing Techniques for Anxiety, Insomnia, and Fatigue.

 - Guided Sleep Meditations: Because insomnia and anxiety are so widespread, just about any meditation app has a sleep section.
 One that I like is Insight Timer.

 - Emotional Freedom Technique (also called Tapping): This is a simple method for reducing overwhelming sensations, and research shows it can be very effective for anxiety.
 Here’s a video tutorial: Relax My Mind Before Sleep.